roalyr/GDTLancer/README.md

 - Refactored and improved performance a lot with use of vertex shaders.
 - Environment zones (locally adjustable brightness, saturation, contrast).
 - New different star sprites.
+- Refactored a lot of unused code, moved some scripts to built-in ones.
+- Initiated localization (EN and UA).
+- Started refactoring UI and making proper themes.

 <details>
 <summary><font size=5><b>Previous versions changelog</font></b></summary>